 We have begun building a resource that we are incredibly excited and proud to share: the Bookhounds Author Directory!
 Here is where we will share up-to-date information on all our favorite authors.
 We have been slowly moving the majority of our author information, interviews and reviews into their individual directory posts so that our readers can find parental reviews, author bios and tidbits, and links to purchase books all in one place.
 We hope to make it a powerful tool, not only for encouraging literacy in our children, but supporting the vibrant and creative community where we live.

-I do warn you that our homes are overflowing with books since we started collecting children’s books by local authors, but it is a fun and addictive hobby and, like we shared in the first paragraph, we are exposing our kids to so much vocabulary!
+I do warn you that our homes are overflowing with books since we started collecting children’s books by local authors.
+It is hard to stop at just a few, but it is a fun hobby that exposes our kids to so much vocabulary!

 Good Books to Read on World Read Aloud Day